 Every festive season, since 2012, London has tried its best to convince me that it is one of the best cities in Europe to celebrate Christmas.
 Don’t get me wrong, it is.
 However, Copenhagen holds a special place in my heart when it comes to Xmas that’s why I can convince you why visit Copenhagen during Christmas!
-This is the city where you will feel once more like a kid, falling asleep waiting for Santa Claus, eating sweets like hell (secretly!) and being fascinated by the mesmerizing decoration.
+This is the city where you will feel once more like a kid which falling asleep waiting for Santa Claus, eating sweets like hell (secretly!) and being fascinated enough by the mesmerizing decoration.
 Copenhagen has a unique way to travel your memory back then and to transform your “adulthood” thoughts and feelings.
 Well, (let’s make some fun here!) if you really want to maintain this feeling for the entire trip, you may have to skip my No. 3 of the Christmassy things to do in Copenhagen !
 Why?
 Be patient!

 Don’t be misled by the name.
 Tivoli is one of the oldest amusements parks worldwide.
-Rumor has it that Walt Disney was inspired by this park for his Disneyland.
+Rumor has it that even Walt Disney was inspired by this park for his future Disneyland.
 Throughout Christmas season Tivoli is just magical!
-You can expect carefully designed decoration, gorgeous light design, classical music concerts and an impressive variety of events along with the traditional amusement parks facilities such as roller coasters, wheels etc.!
+You can expect carefully designed decoration, gorgeous light design, classical music concerts and an impressive variety of events along with the traditional amusement parks facilities such as roller coasters, wheels, trains etc.!
 No doubt, Tivoli is worthy every penny- oh yes, the tickets can be pricey especially during the weekends.
 For 2019 the tickets start from £16 for a single weekday!
-However, I have been to Copenhagen twice, in summer and in Christmas time, and my day at Tivoli was by far the most well-spent; don’t overlook them!
+However, I have been to Copenhagen twice, in summer and in Christmas time, and my day at Tivoli gardens was by far the most well-spent; don’t overlook them!
 And if you have kids… even better!

 Finally the No. 3!
 Despite the.. holy name, this is the least child-friendly Christmassy (or not!) activity you can do in Copenhagen.
 Let me explain!
 Freetown Christiania is one of the few (if any) self-proclaimed anarchist districts in Europe.
-Self-governing, self-sustaining and autonomous, Christiania is an eccentric place to visit, even if you are not up for weed!
-The main street consists of many cannabis stalls covered by camouflage military nets (an oxymoron reference to the previous usage of the area as a military basis?) and plenty of buildings where people live, work and exhibit / perform their work.
-Get the Xmas spirit by visiting the main Christiania Christmas Market and don’t be afraid of popping in the (open-to-the-public) buildings in order to find out other smaller/ independent «stores» too.
-I fell in love with this place, the freedom feeling that comes with it and the artists we met.
-I wish more Europeans cities could have something like Christiania even if, as any other social and economic system, it has many issues that have to be sorted out.
+Self-governing, self-sustaining and autonomous, Christiania is an eccentric place to visit, even if you are not up for smoking weed!
+The main street has many cannabis stalls covered by camouflage military nets (an oxymoron reference to the previous usage of the area as a military basis, maybe?) and plenty of buildings where people live, work and exhibit / perform their work.
+Get the Xmas spirit by visiting the main Christiania Christmas Market and don’t be afraid of popping in the (open-to-the-public) buildings in order to find out other smaller/ independent «stores» and exhibitions too.
+I am in love with this place, the freedom feeling that comes with it and the artists we met.
+I wish more Europeans cities could have something like Christiania even if, as any other social and economic system made by humans, it has many issues that have to be sorted out in some point.
 Try to read as much as you can beforehand for this distinctive place, the history, the ideas and the challenges behind it so you can understand not only its vital, for the city, importance but also the reality artists from all over the world have to deal with on a daily basis.
-After that, please visit Christiania with an open mind and I am pretty sure you will love it as much as I do!
+After that, please visit Christiania with an open mind and I am pretty sure you will fancy it as much as I do!